wrwrwr/json2yamlAnsible/README.md

 # json2yamlAnsible
 Project for taking the output of JSON from AWS and converting it into useful Ansible Playbooks http://docs.ansible.com/ansible/ec2_group_module.html

+Current Status: Need to sort the outputs so the yaml file flows appropriately

 The Problem: